Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at UNF are $5,964 a year.
 The average amount in student loans that communication and journalism majors at UNF take out is $17,750.
 This translates to an average monthly loan payment of $107, based on a 10-year repayment plan.

-Full Communication & Journalism at University of North Florida Report
+Read full report on Communication & Journalism at University of North Florida

 $6,368 Average Tuition & Fees

-UCF undergraduate students pay an average of $6,368 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at UCF are $6,368 a year.
 While working on their degree, communication and journalism majors at UCF accumulate an average of around $22,916 in student debt.

-UCF excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Communication & Journalism Schools in Florida list.
+As a testament to the quality of education it offers, UCF also is in the top 15% of our Best Communication & Journalism Schools in Florida ranking.

 Full Communication & Journalism at University of Central Florida Report